Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - pliant: (people) easily influenced/controlled by other people.
 (Def 2: being able/willing to accept change/new ideas.)
 (Def 3: able to bend easily w/o breaking).
 - gumption: the ability to decide what's the best thing to do in a particular situation, and to do it with energy and determination.
 - transvestite: an offensive word for people wearing the clothes of a different gender.
+- kibbutz: a farm/factory in Israel where profits and duties are shared and all work is considered equally important.
+- schlump: a dull, colorless person.
+Slovenly person.
+- blanching:
+- minitel:
 -